ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/timeseries/querying/overview-and-syntax.markdown

 #### Use Studio To Experiment

-You can use [Studio](../../../studio/database/document-extensions/time-series) to experience the samples provided here and test your own queries.
+You can use [Studio](../../../studio/database/document-extensions/time-series) to try the samples provided here and test your own queries.

 !["Time Series Query in Studio"](images/time-series-query.png "Time Series Query in Studio")